NUS-CG3207/lab-manuals/arm_programming.md

 *   You will get a device selection screen.
 Expand ARM and choose ARM7 (Little Endian).
 *   On the project pane on the left, expand 'Target 1' > right-click on Source Group 1.
 Select 'Add files to Group Source Group 1'.
 *   In the file selection window that comes up, in the drop-down list, change 'Files of type' to 'Asm Source file (\*.s\*, \*.src, \*.a\*)'.
 Browse to the folder containing the assembly language source (.s) file and click 'Add'.
 Click 'Close' to dismiss the window (it won't disappear even after you select a file).
-*   Use this sample assembly language program - [ARM\_sample.s](https://github.com/NUS-CG3207/lab-skeletons/blob/main/lab1/arm_assembly_sample.s) ([here](old_arm_sample.s) is an older version). **Please read the instructions in the comments carefully**.
+*   Use this sample assembly language program - [ARM\_sample.s](https://github.com/NUS-CG3207/lab-skeletons/blob/main/lab1/arm_assembly_sample.s). **Please read the instructions in the comments carefully**.
 The example code will produce this error when you execute the instruction in line 39 (line 30 in the older version) - _error 65: access violation at 0x00000804 : no 'write' permission_.
 However, this does not cause any problem in real hardware - say, if you try this code on the processor you will be designing in Lab 2.
 Why?
 *   Screenshots illustrating settings are given below.
 To bring up the window : Project -> Options for Target 'Target 1'.
 Note that the correct window might come up only on the second try - thanks to the wonderful (sarcasm intended) Keil UI.
-*   Use [this file](MMIO.ini) (MMIO.ini) in Project -> Options for Target -> Debug -> Initialisation file (see the screenshot below).
+*   Use this file [MMIO.ini](https://github.com/NUS-CG3207/lab-skeletons/blob/main/lab1/MMIO.ini) in Project -> Options for Target -> Debug -> Initialisation file (see the screenshot below).

 ![](arm_option_target1.png)